FOLLOW US

 The UK does not accept the legitimacy of the current administration put in place by Nicolás Maduro.

-National presidential elections were held on 28 July 2024.
+National presidential elections were held on 28 July 2024, and the presidential inauguration will take place on 10 January 2025.
 The situation in Venezuela is currently tense, monitor developments closely and keep up to date with this travel advice.

 There is currently an increased risk of demonstrations and protests.
-You should avoid political rallies, demonstrations and crowds, which may become violent and could be dispersed by the use of force, including with the use of rubber bullets and tear gas.
-You should not cross security-force lines or barricades.
+These may become violent and could be dispersed by the use of force, including with the use of rubber bullets and tear gas.
+Avoid political rallies, demonstrations and crowds, and do not cross security-force lines or barricades.

 There is currently a more visible security presence across the country, including with military deployments.
-There are strict controls at border crossings and foreign nationals should expect detailed questioning about the purpose and details of their visit.
+There are strict controls at border crossings, both via land and at airports, and foreign nationals should expect detailed questioning about the purpose and details of their visit, including immigration officers taking photos of passports and identity documents as part of their checks.

 Since July, some foreign nationals, including Europeans, have been detained and accused of terrorism.
 In some cases, the relevant embassy has not been yet able to support those detained.
 Support from FCDO to any British nationals who are detained may be severely limited.